BioEvo/STAR-Fusion-WIKI/Home.md

 If there are alternatively spliced isoforms for fusion transcripts, the same fusion pair will be listed as multiple entries but with different breakpoints identified.

-## Example data and execution:

-In the included testing/ directory, you'll find a small sample of fastq reads from a tumor sample.
-Find fusions using the resource set like so:

-    cd testing/

-    ../STAR-Fusion --left_fq reads_1.fq.gz --right_fq reads_2.fq.gz \
-                   -O star_fusion_outdir \
-                   --genome_lib_dir  /path/to/your/CTAT_resource_lib \
-                   --verbose_level 2

 ## Further Inspection, Visualization, and Validation?